ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 kubectl apply -f examples/provider/config.yaml
 ```

-Install Crossplane Provider IONOS Cloud:
+6. Install Crossplane Provider IONOS Cloud:

 ```bash
 kubectl apply -f examples/provider/install-provider.yaml
 ```

-It is also recommended installing other providers (helm & kubernetes):
+_[Optional]_ It is recommended installing other providers (in this example, helm & kubernetes):

 ```bash
 kubectl apply --namespace crossplane-system -f examples/providers/other-providers.yaml
 ```

-(Optional) Run the following command to check if the providers are _installed_ and _healthy_:
+7. Check if the Crossplane Provider IONOS Cloud is _installed_ and _healthy_:

 ```bash
 kubectl get providers
 ```

-(Optional) You should be able to see pods running in the `crossplane-system` namespace, for each provider installed:
+_[Optional]_ You should be able to see pods running in the `crossplane-system` namespace, for each provider installed:

 > Hint: by running `kubectl get pods -A`, you are able to see all existing pods from all namespaces.